irfanpa005/irfanpa005/README.md

 ## About me

 Hi, I'm Ahammed Irfan.
 I am a BTech Graduate in ECE.
 A Full stack developer from Kerala.
-- 🔭 I’m currently working on ...Python, Django, Flask
+- 🔭 I’m currently working on ...Python, Django, Flask, Javascript
-- 🌱 I’m currently learning ...Javascript
+- 🌱 I’m currently learning ...React
 - 📫 How to reach me: ...irfanpa005@gmail.com
 <!--
 **irfanpa005/irfanpa005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.